aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to ODP or Online App" h2="Export WORDML to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting WordML to ODP is a great way to share documents with others.
+ODP is an open document format that is supported by many applications, including Microsoft Office, OpenOffice, and LibreOffice.
+It is also a great way to ensure that the document is compatible with different operating systems and devices.

+<h2>How Aspose.Total Helps for WordML to ODP Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to ODP conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to ODP.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their WordML documents and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation.
+Finally, the presentation can be saved as an ODP file.
+This process is quick and easy, and it ensures that the document is compatible with different operating systems and devices.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}